 Within this paper, Dr Brandt explored ways in which to construct the perfect team game whilst paying heed to his key concern of reducing injury.
 The practical expression of his ideas, stemming from his critical study of existing games, is the game we have come to know as tchoukball.
 This strange-sounding name comes from the ‘tchouk’ sound of the ball rebounding from a tchoukball frame.
 Dr Brandt felt this would be universally accepted.
 He died in November, 1972, but not before he saw some of his high hopes realised.

 Most games can be traced to humble beginnings and periods of slow development before becoming established as a national and international sport.
 Tchoukball is no exception.
 It has taken time and patience to convince people that this unique game is truly a ‘Sport for all’, but now all the signs indicate that the message is getting across.
 During the 1980s, Taiwan took tchoukball to a different level, with substantial investment making it the 3rd sport of Taiwan and producing consistently over 200 teams for their national championships.
-Switzerland and Great Britain, 2 founder countries of the International Tchoukball Federation (FITB) – tchoukball’s global governing body – cemented the international presence of tchoukball in Europe.
+Great Britain, along with Switzerland, a founding member of the International Tchoukball Federation (FITB), cemented the international presence of tchoukball in Europe.

 From the beginning the game has appealed to an extraordinarily wide and diverse spectrum of people, clubs, organisations, public services and educational establishments.
 In Great Britain, the RAF, the Fire Service, holiday camps and schools have all been exposed to the game at some point.